Junecran/MA1805-portfolio/02 Movement/README.md

      //Draws each shape with its own noise offset drawNoisyLine(points, i * 1000);

+- For each tree or bush array, we take every pair of numbers (x, y) and make them into p5.js vectors using createVector().
+ - Those vectors go to drawNoisyLine().
+  - The parameter i * 1000 gives each shape its own unique noise seed offset, so they move differently instead of all in sync.

-**apparently, when you have loops inside loops, it’s common to use 'j':**
+**Apparently, when you have loops inside loops, it’s common to use 'j':**
 - i for the outer loop (the main one),
 - j for the inner loop (the secondary one).